sscheetz/etsy-python2/README.md

 ### Version 0.4.0
 - Added python 3 compatability
-- Removed EtsySandboxEnv because etsy doesnt seem to have a sandbox env anymore.
+- Removed EtsySandboxEnv because etsy doesn't seem to have a sandbox env anymore.
 - Fixed broken EtsyOauthClient because etsy now rejects calls including the api_key param when oauth is being used.
 - Replaced simplejson with builtin json, replaced python-oauth2 with requests-oauthlib (python-oauth2 only supports up to python 3.4).
 - Removed the oauth credential retrieval methods from EtsyOAuthClient to make client usage easier.